ChrissiNB/cube-rc522/README.md

 ## Connect the RC522 to the Raspberry Pi 4 GPIO Pins

+Before you start you have to active the spi interface for the Raspberry Pi 4

+`sudo raspi-config`

+Enable spi interface under Interfacing options

 ![Overview connect RC522 to Raspberry Pi](./doku/Übersicht%20RC522%20Pin%20Belegung.png)

 ![RC522 Pin allocation](./doku/RC522%20Pin%20Belegung.png)